Daniel1050750/Farf_Project/README.md

     Run the Farf_Project

-  ## Go to Postman folder.
+  ## API Test

     Import the Postman Collection and Environment to test the API.
-     Only registered users can access to API functions Only administrator users can create, update and delete data.
+      - Only registered users can access to API functions
+      - Only administrator users can create, update and delete data.